False Allegations Against Foster Carers in Queensland: What Really Happens

 Ask your LCS to confirm what support they will provide through the review process.
 If you feel that support is inadequate, contact Foster Care Queensland for independent advocacy.

-The Queensland system produces more false or unsubstantiated allegations than it should, partly because the threshold for initiating a review is deliberately low and partly because the system is under-resourced.
+The research describes a risk-averse culture and widespread fear of allegations among Queensland carers.
 This does not mean the process is designed to punish carers.
 It means that knowing how it works — and being prepared for it — is not paranoia.
 It is professionalism.

 The Queensland Foster Care Guide covers how to set up documentation practices from day one and what to expect if a Standard of Care review is initiated — so you're prepared, not blindsided.